We serve at the intersections of poverty and human trafficking, labor exploitation, and gender-based violence.

 Most economic empowerment programs for survivors of violence and exploitation, especially human trafficking survivors, focus on short-term, low-wage (and often low-dignity) jobs that leave them vulnerable further violence.
 In our program in the Philippines, we listen to survivors’ voices and support survivors in achieving their own goals.
 We understand the vulnerabilities and experiences of survivors of violence and exploitation and adapt our programs to their unique needs to help them stay safe.

-Career counselors begin working with clients during the initial job readiness training and support clients throughout their entire journey in the program.
+Career counselors begin working with clients during the Skills Training and Empowerment Program (STEP) and support clients throughout their entire journey in the program.
 Career counselors help clients discover their skills and passions, explore career options, refine their personalized visions, and create focused plans for how to achieve their goals.
 Our career counseling team encourages and coaches clients throughout the process of implementing their career plans, providing consistent emotional support throughout the process.
 We tailor our services to ensure that survivors of violence and exploitation have the support they need to achieve their goals.